jvandertil/blog/content/posts/2019-01-18_UsingWindowsSshWithGit.md

 ```

 This is because by default the OpenSSH agent (ssh-agent) service is disabled.
-To enable it open an elevated PowerShell window and run:
+To enable it, open an elevated PowerShell window and run:
 ```powershell
 Set-Service -StartupType Manual ssh-agent
 ```